ItsBranK/DeveloperTools/README.md

 ### > brank_erasetexture

-This command stops/erases any texture on the screen that is currently being drawn by the commands `brank_drawtexture` and `brank_drawthumbnail`.
+This command stops/erases any texture on the screen that is currently being drawn by the commands [brank_drawtexture](https://github.com/ItsBranK/DeveloperTools/blob/main/README.md#-brank_drawtexture) and [brank_drawthumbnail.](https://github.com/ItsBranK/DeveloperTools#-brank_drawthumbnail)

 **Example Usage:**